Morgscode/hugo-theme-spaced-blog/README.md

 To add a default cover image for a specific page - place an image named `cover.jpg` in the page bundle.

-[Read Hugo documentations](https://gohugo.io/content-management/menus/#readout) for more informations about menu
+[Read the Hugo documentation](https://gohugo.io/content-management/menus/#readout) for more informations about menus

 ## License